How do conflicts occur?

 Of course it is possible for the role to be reversed here.

 Traditional way to handle conflicts

 The most well-known recommendation to handle conflicts is to communicate with more explicit civility.
 Here is an example of what this means in practice.

 Explicitly added civility in communication reportedly has the effect of minimizing the chances of conflict.
 This is called managing the problem of conflicts.
 When the problem does not exist in the first place, however, there is nothing to manage.
 Eliminating the possibility of conflicts, wherever possible, is patently superior to merely letting them happen in a controlled fashion.

-Moreover civility can be used to hide the feeling of ill will; for instance:
+Moreover civility can be used to hide the feeling of ill will or misbehaviour; for instance: